-Gena Bunn Vice Chair, is a solo practitioner in Longview, where she practices criminal defense with a particular emphasis on criminal appeals.
-She previously served as chief of the Capital Litigation Division and the Postconviction Litigation Division at the Attorney General's Office in Austin, representing the state in federal court appeals of state court convictions.
-Bunn argued numerous federal habeas corpus cases in the U. S. Supreme Court and the 5th U.S. Circuit Court of Appeals in New Orleans.
-She graduated from the University of Texas with a Bachelor of Journalism and received her law degree from Baylor Law School.
+Gena Bunn, Chair, is a solo practitioner in Longview, where she practices criminal defense with an emphasis on criminal appeals.
+She served as chief of the Capital Litigation Division and the Postconviction Litigation Division at the Attorney General's Office, representing the state in federal court appeals of state court convictions.
+Bunn argued federal habeas corpus cases in the U.S. Supreme Court and the 5th U.S. Circuit Court of Appeals.
+She graduated from the University of Texas with a Bachelor of Journalism degree and received her J.D. from Baylor Law School.